Respiratory tract infections | Pokenga atewharowharo

 • Use a saline nose rinse for sinus congestion.

-• If you have been prescribed any medications, take these as directed.
+• If you've been prescribed any medicines, take these as directed.

-Contact your doctor immediately or call Healthline free on 0800 611 116 if you or your child have trouble breathing, have a high fever or show other signs that the infection is getting worse.
+Contact your healthcare provider immediately or call Healthline free on 0800 611 116 if you or your child have trouble breathing, have a high fever or show other signs that the infection is getting worse.

 • Wash your hands often.

-• Cover your coughs and sneezes, eg, by using your elbow.
+• Cover your coughs and sneezes, eg, by using a tissue or coughing or sneezing into your elbow.

 • Use disposable tissues and put them in a bin straight away.